ClimateCodeFoundation/ccc-gistemp/readme.txt

 1. INTRODUCTION

-This is release 0.2.0 of the Clear Climate Code GISTEMP project (ccc-gistemp).
+This is release 0.3.0 of the Clear Climate Code GISTEMP project (ccc-gistemp).

-Clear Climate Code is reimplementing GISTEMP (the GISS surface temperature analysis system) in Python, to make it clearer.
+Clear Climate Code is reimplementing GISTEMP (the GISS surface temperature analysis system), to make it clearer.

-CCC GISTEMP release 0.2.0 is a release of CCC GISTEMP version 0.2.
+ccc-gistemp release 0.3.0 is a release of ccc-gistemp version 0.3.
-The purpose of version 0.2 is: a first all-Python version.
+The purpose of version 0.3 is: Removal of intermediate files, general clarification, and more accessibility.

-Large amounts of the original GISS code was written in Fortran, some in C, and some in ksh (and some in Python).
-This code has all been replaced with equivalent Python code.

-The high-level step and sub-step architecture of GISTEMP is still present in the code.
-Lots of intermediate files are produced and then immediately consumed; a lot of this style will be superseded in future.

-Some of the Python code is pretty clear, some is still very obscure.

-The Python code is quite slow.
-Optimizing for speed would be very premature at the moment.

-Some bugs have been reported to GISS and fixed in GISTEMP and in CCC.
+Much of GISTEMP was concerned with generating and consuming intermediate files, to separate phases and to avoid keeping the whole dataset in memory at once (an important consideration when GISTEMP was originally written).
+In 0.3.0 this has largely been replaced by an iterator-based approach, which is clearer, automatically pipelines all the processing where possible, and avoids all code concerned with serialization and deserialization.

+We have retained intermediate files between the distinct steps of the GISTEMP algorithm, for compatibility with GISTEMP and for testing purposes.
+We have also retained some code to round or truncate some data at the points where Fortran truncates it for serialization.
+This will be removed in future.

+Some of the original GISS code was already in Python, and survived almost unchanged in 0.2.0.
+Much of the rest of 0.2.0, especially the more complex arithmetical processing in step 2, was more-or-less transliterated from the Fortran.
+A lot of this code has been rewritten in 0.3.0, especially improving the clarity of the station-combining code (in step1.py) and the peri-urban adjustment (now in step2.py).

+There has been a rearrangement of the code: the code/ directory now only contains code which we consider part of the GISTEMP algorithm.
+Everything else - input data fetching, run framework, testing, debugging utilities - is in the tool/ directory.
+This division will continue.

+There is better code for comparing results, and a regression test against genuine GISTEMP results.

 URLs for further information: